Amiosec Celebrate International Women in Engineering Day.

 What better way to celebrate this event than to showcase the work our own female engineers have been involved in here at Amiosec…

 Lauren is one of our female engineers who has a Master’s degree in Computing and Electronic Systems.
-She has been working at Amiosec for over two years and in that time she has worked on several different projects, including research projects and developing our advanced mobile and secure remote access products.
-She has been involved with systems engineering such as requirements gathering and design, through to software engineering in C, C# and Python, and she is also a certified Scrum Master.
-She enjoys a challenging project and is always looking to further her knowledge and skills by getting involved in new technologies.
+She has been working at Amiosec for over three years now and in that time has been involved with systems engineering such as requirements gathering and design, through to software engineering in C, C# and Python.
+She is also a certified Scrum Master and enjoys a challenging project.
+She is always looking to further her knowledge and skills by getting involved in new technologies.

-With women making up around 12% of the engineering sector in the UK, we feel extremely lucky to have such passionate and ambitious female engineers on board.
+With women making up around 12% of the engineering sector in the UK, we feel extremely lucky to have such a passionate and ambitious female engineer on board.
 With a large skills gap and the need for a more diverse workforce, it has never been more important to inspire and encourage more people, especially women, to choose a career in engineering.
-Here at Amiosec we would love the opportunity to welcome other suitably skilled and ambitious female engineers to the company.

-This year, the Women’s Engineering Society (WES) celebrated its Centenary and chose the theme ‘Remembering the Past, Celebrating the Present and Transforming the Future’.
-What better way to celebrate than by looking at some of the great women in engineering history courtesy of Ivey Engineering (2013), 8 Famous Female Engineers in History.
+What better way to mark the day than by looking at some of the great women in engineering history courtesy of Ivey Engineering (2013), 8 Famous Female Engineers in History.